nemild/cli_for_full_stack/README.md

 # CLI for Full Stack Engineers
 A prioritized list of the most important CLI commands for full stack engineers

+#### How you can help
+* Add additional commands or flags that you think are critical, **especially common usages (e.g., compound arguments) (which don't appear in man pages)**
+* Add command cocktails (e.g., multi piped commands) that you think full stack engineers should know or will benefit from
+* Rearrange the doc and flags for a given command to be in the order of rough importance/usage, and comment if there's something too esoteric in this doc

 #### Key Principles
 * **Less is more**: This is NOT a reference list, it is a prioritized list that totally ignores less used commands or command flags (this is the main reason this document exists)
 * **Audience**: The audience is a full stack (or part stack) engineer, NOT a sysadmin